meetjestad/mjs_gateway_configuration/cdist/conf/type/__line/man.rst

     Ignored if regex is given and state is 'absent'.

 regex
-    If state is 'present', search for this pattern and if it matches add the given line.
+    If state is 'present', search for this pattern and if it is not found, add the given line.

     If state is 'absent', ensure all lines matching the regular expression are absent.